-The Audit Committee also reviews the assurance from the Executive Chairlady and Finance Director on the financial records and statements.
+The Audit Committee also reviews the assurance from the Executive Chairlady, Executive Deputy Chairman and CEO and CFO on the financial records and statements.

-To assist the Audit Committee in reviewing the Group's financial and operating performance, the Audit Committee has invited the heads of various business units (who are mostly Executive Committee members) to present the financial and operating performance of their units, explaining variances from budgets and understand the challenges that they face.
+To assist the Audit Committee in reviewing the Group's financial and operating performance, the Audit Committee has invited the COO, CFO and the heads of various business units (who are mostly Executive Committee members) to present the financial and operating performance of their units, explaining variances from budgets and understand the challenges that they face.
 This would enable the Audit Committee to have a better understanding of both the financial statements as well as the operations of the Group.